A-Archives-and-Forks/HytaleSP/README.md

 i also want to add "premium" support as well- mm the code for authentication flow is actually already here ..

-i wont remove that option though for those who need it~
+but i wont remove the 'offline' or 'fakeonline' options for those who need them though ..